epfl-ada/2019/Homework/00 - Optional Homework/README.md

 were able to reproduce the results of that article.

 You can use this opportunity first of all to refresh your Python skills.
-If you are coming from another programming language (especially a static PL like Java and C++), I recommend you to take a look at this presentation:
+If you are coming from another programming language (especially a static PL like Java and C++), we recommend you to take a look at this presentation:
 [Code Like a Pythonista: Idiomatic Python](http://www.omahapython.org/IdiomaticPython.html) -- it will teach you how to write nice Python code, while at the same time getting you up to speed with the syntax.
 Feel free to explore more advanced libraries (like [Pandas](http://pandas.pydata.org/)) if you really want, but keep in mind that you